The following options are available in the Content area for Average Time to State Duration reports:

 - Start Date

 This field is required; however, the time of day is optional.
-Either click the calendar icon to select a date, or enter a date specification using the format indicated below the input field.
+Click the calendar icon to select a date, enter a date specification using the format indicated below the input field, or click Date/Time Keywords to use date values that are recalculated instead of a fixed date when the report is executed.
+You can also type custom values, such as Minus 5 or Plus 5 (with a different number, if desired) to use custom plus and minus values.

 - End Date